Hi, there!

 One of the reasons people cite for not taking a vacation is that it’s too stressful to make sure every aspect of work is buttoned up before leaving—not to mention the full screen of unopened emails we face when we come back.
 How about building in a paid transition day before and after vacation so that it’s less daunting?
 Or we could simply designate those buffer days as “vacation prep days,” where we don’t take meetings and block our calendars for focus time.

 And at the end of the day, we all deserve a break.
 Just because we may not be traveling right now or taking the vacations we dream of, it’s still important to schedule time off.
 Even if we just lounge in our homes for a couple of days, it can do wonders for our mental health and productivity levels.
-So, encourage your employees to continue taking time off for rest and relaxation.
+So, encourage your employees to continue taking time off for rest, relaxation and self-care.

 Recommended Content